-The College exercises the utmost sensitivity with respect to the privacy concerns of complainants who have been the target of discrimination, especially sexual misconduct.
-However, privacy interests of the reporting source are balanced with the College’s obligations under state and federal law, its need to protect the College community and to insure that appropriate disciplinary processes are implemented.
-Here is how the College will protect the confidentiality of complainants, including how publicly-available recordkeeping will be accomplished without the inclusion of identifying information about the complainant, to the extent permissible by law.
+The College exercises the utmost sensitivity with respect to the privacy concerns of complainants who have been the target of discrimination, especially sexual harassment or sexual violence.
+However, privacy interests of the reporting source are balanced with the College’s obligations under state and federal law, its need to protect the College community and to insure that appropriate investigative and/or disciplinary processes are implemented.
+Here is how the College will protect the privacy of complainants, including how publicly-available recordkeeping will be accomplished without the inclusion of identifying information about the complainant, to the extent permissible by law.

 If you would like complete confidentiality, you may speak with a licensed counselor.
 Please visit our Resources page to find out more.

 If a report to the College indicates that there is an immediate or on-going threat to the health and safety of the College community, the College will issue a safety alert or emergency notification.
-The safety alert’s intent is to: help individuals to protect themselves, gather information to aid in the apprehension of the suspect and to provide general safety information.
+The intent of the safety alert is to help individuals to protect themselves, gather information to aid in the apprehension of the suspect and to provide general safety information.
 The name and other personally identifying information of the person who reports being the target of the crime is not included in a safety alert or emergency notification.

 FERPA protects the privacy of student education records and prohibits their disclosure without student consent (unless otherwise required by law) to individuals outside of the College or to individuals within the College without a legitimate educational interest.
 FERPA applies to reports made to the Office of Equity and Compliance and to the Office of Student Conduct.
 If a student is found in violation of the Student Code of Conduct for an offense that would constitute a crime of violence (e.g. sexual violence), the name of the victim will not be disclosed, but the College may release the following information:

 - Name of the Student Code of Conduct violation.

 - Name of the student found in violation.

 - Sanctions imposed by the College.